- Shared Resources

 Samir J.Courdy, MBA

-The RI Shared Resource Director and members have extensive experience in informatics and computer science, having made numerous contributions to the fields over the past 20 years in both laboratory and clinical systems in academic and commercial environments.
+The RISR Director and members have extensive experience in informatics and computer science, having made numerous contributions to the fields over the past 20 years in both laboratory and clinical systems in academic and commercial environments.
 Their work follows industry standard development methodologies and takes advantage of the best tools and resources.
 Projects are prioritized based on the strategic planning of the cancer center leadership, including the HCI Director's Cabinet (senior directors) and HCI's Internal Advisory Board.

 Research Informatics Governance

 Faculty Advisory Committee Chair